datahelix-consulting/customer-management-api/docs/adrs/proposals/Domain_Driven_Endpoints.md

 - **Granular Telemetry**: Easier to track which fields are being updated, providing better insights into usage patterns and debugging.
 - **Conflict Resolution**: Limits the scope of updates to specific fields, reducing the likelihood of concurrent update conflicts.
 - **Clear Responsibility**: Aligns with domain-driven design principles, ensuring each endpoint has a single, well-defined purpose.
+- **Domain Modeling**: Reflects the DDD principle of aligning APIs with the domain model, enhancing both technical and business clarity.

 ### Drawbacks